connor-n-munro/cs220-f17-lab0-connormunro/README.md

 	1. Find this assignment.
 	2. Make a submission as you normally would for any other class.
 The difference is that instead of uploading an archive file or source code, all you should do is paste the 7-digit hash into the comments.

 The MyCourses submission notifies the graders that your repository is ready to be graded.
-Your grade for the lab, assignment or project will be recorded on MyCourses.
+Your grade for the lab, assignment or project will be recorded on MyCourses. **For labs, the TAs can grade your submission on the spot.
+Simply raise your hand to get our attention.**